-- (viii) The Company did not have any outstanding loans or borrowing dues in respect of a financial institution or bank or to government or dues to debenture holders during the year. - (ix) According to the information and explanations given by the management, the Company has not raised any money by the way of initial public offer / further public offer / debt instruments and term loans during the year.
-Hence, reporting under clause 3(ix) of the Order is not applicable to the Company and, hence not commented upon. - (x) Based upon the audit procedures performed for the purpose of reporting the true and fair view of the Ind AS financial statements and according to the information and explanations given by the management, we report that no fraud by the Company or no fraud on the Company by its officers or employees has been noticed or reported during the year. - (xi) According to the information and explanations given by the management, the managerial remuneration has been paid / provided in accordance with the requisite approvals mandated by the provisions of section 197 read with Schedule V to the Act. - (xii) In our opinion, the Company is not a nidhi company.
-Therefore, the provisions of clause 3(xii) of the Order are not applicable to the Company and hence not commented upon. - (xiii) According to the information and explanations given by the management, transactions with the related parties are in compliance with section 177 and 188 of the Act, where applicable and the details have been disclosed in the notes to the Ind AS financial statements, as required by the applicable accounting standards. - (xiv) According to the information and explanations given by the management and on an overall examination of the balance sheet, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year under review and hence, reporting requirements under clause 3(xiv) of the Order are not applicable to the Company and hence not commented upon.
+- (viii) The company did not have any outstanding loans or borrowings dues in respect of a financial institutions or bank or to government or dues to debenture holders during the year. - (ix) The Company has not raised moneys by way of initial public offer or further public offer (including debt instruments) or term loans and hence reporting under clause 3 (ix) of the Order is not applicable to the Company. - (x) According to the information and explanations given to us and to the best of our knowledge and belief, no fraud by or on the Company by its officers or employees has been noticed or reported during the year. - (xi) In our opinion and according to the information and explanations given to us, the managerial remuneration paid are in accordance with the provisions of section 197 read with Schedule V to the Act. - (xii) According to the information and explanations given to us, the Company is not a Nidhi Company.
+Accordingly, paragraph 3(xii) of the Order is not applicable. - (xiii) According to the information and explanations given to us and based on our examination of the records of the Company, in our opinion, the Company has entered into transactions, during the period, with the related parties as per the provisions of section 177 and 188 of the Act, and where applicable details have been disclosed in the Financial Statements as required by the applicable accounting standards. - (xiv) According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year. - (xv) According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected with him as referred to in section 192 of the Act.
+Accordingly, paragraph 3(xv) of the Order is not applicable.

-- (xv) According to the information and explanations given by the management, the Company has not entered into any non-cash transactions with directors or persons connected with him as referred to in section 192 of the Act. - (xvi) According to the information and explanations given by the management, the provisions of section 45-IA of the Reserve Bank of India Act, 1934 are not applicable to the Company.
+(xvi) According to the information and explanations given to us, the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.